 How many foreign nationals become U.S. citizens through military naturalization?

-Where do newly naturalized citizens live in the United States?
+Where are newly naturalized citizens from?

 How many green-card holders are eligible to naturalize?

 According to the latest available DHS estimates, about 9.1 million of the 13.6 million green-card holders residing in the United States on January 1, 2019 were eligible to become naturalized citizens based on how long they had held LPR status.

 - For more information, see Estimates of the Lawful Permanent Resident Population.

 How long does it take on average for green-card holders to naturalize?

 On average, immigrants who became U.S. citizens in FY 2020 had previously held green cards for about seven years, a decrease from an average of eight years in FY 2019.
 The time varied by region of origin: immigrants born in Africa and Asia spent an average six years in LPR status before naturalization, those born in South America spent an average of seven years in that status, Europeans spent an average of eight years, and new citizens from Oceania and North America (including Central America) each spent an average of ten years with a green card.

 In general, the requirements for naturalization are being at least 18 years of age, passing English and civic exams, and for most applicants, residing in the United States with LPR status continuously for at least five years (three years for those married to a U.S. citizen).